The treasures of the general hospital in Tonnerre

-Hey, look: Girardon represented her, by her husband’s side!
-Some historians said she was like a kind of allegory of History, with her open book.
+Look: Girardon represented her, by her husband’s side!
+Historians say she's like a kind of allegory of History, with her open book.
 Why not!